KWTV-DT: Programming

-KWTV-DT currently broadcasts the majority of the CBS network schedule, although it carries the first hour of the CBS Dream Team block on a two-hour delay from the "live" network feed to accommodate CBS Saturday Morning (which it originally preempted from its September 1997 debut under its CBS News Saturday Morning iteration until September 2021) and a two-hour-long edition of News 9 This Morning, then it defers the second hour of the block to Sunday mornings leading into an hour-long edition of the station's morning newscast, with the third hour being aired following its morning newscast on Sunday mornings on its News 9 Now subchannel.
+KWTV-DT currently broadcasts the majority of the CBS network schedule, although it carries the first hour of the CBS WKND block on a two-hour delay from the "live" network feed to accommodate CBS Saturday Morning (which it originally preempted from its September 1997 debut under its CBS News Saturday Morning iteration until September 2021) and a two-hour-long edition of News 9 This Morning, then it defers the second hour of the block to Sunday mornings leading into an hour-long edition of the station's morning newscast, with the third hour being aired following its morning newscast on Sunday mornings on its News 9 Now subchannel.
 (The Saturday edition of CBS Mornings—in its previous Saturday Early Show and CBS This Morning Saturday versions—aired on the News 9 Now subchannel, following a simulcast of the local morning newscast's then three-hour-long Saturday edition, from January 2011 until it began to be cleared on the main channel with the 2021 format change.)

 Channel 9 may preempt some CBS programs to provide long-form breaking news or severe weather coverage when necessary, or air prime time specials produced by the station's news department.
 The preempted programs may either be diverted on a live-to-air basis to KSBI (which also holds the right to air any preempted syndicated programs if KWTV airs extended news coverage in their time periods) or—less commonly since Griffin acquired KSBI—rebroadcast over KWTV in place of regularly scheduled overnight programs, although station personnel also gives viewers the option of watching them on CBS' website and mobile app, Paramount+, or its cable/satellite video-on-demand service the day after their initial airing.
 (News 9 Now previously handled substitute CBS programming responsibilities from its conversion into an over-the-air-originated service in April 2011 until December 2014, when Griffin transferred those duties to KSBI upon assuming operational responsibilities for that station.)